 The city of Mendoza is gearing up for its biggest party of the year, the National Grape Harvest Festival, now in its 80th year.

-Fiesta de la Vendimia events begin in January and February, and culminate during the last week of February, when 40,000 visitors come to celebrate and enjoy the local nectar, awakening the normally sleepy northern city.
+Fiesta de la Vendimia events begin in January and February throughout the province, and culminate in March, when 40,000 visitors come to celebrate and enjoy the local nectar, awakening the normally sleepy northern city.
 Aside from an abundance of Malbec, the city-wide party features traditional cuisine, folkloric song and dance, and the main event — a beauty contest to select the ‘Queen of Vendimia.’

 Wine connoisseurs from around the world and artists from all over South America descend on Mendoza during this time, creating a carnival-like atmosphere in the streets as the worlds of gauchos, international jet setters and Mendocinos (as locals are known) collide.

 Activities take place province-wide in the months leading up to the main event with each of the 18 regions of Mendoza selecting a local contestant for the beauty pageant.

 Peasants would offer fruit to the deity of the Virgin of Carrodilla, the celestial patron saint of Mendoza’s vineyards.
 After the work was done they were finally able to rest and celebrate.

 The more irreverent modern-day celebration goes back to 1936 and has evolved into one of the largest wine festivals in the world.

-The grand finale starts on Friday night with a live show and the introduction of pageant contestants in the Greek-style Frank Romero Day amphitheater.
-On Saturday, beauty contestants ride along floats in a downtown parade and the local wineries give away free samples to spectators.
+The grand finale starts on Saturday, March with a live show and the introduction of pageant contestants in the Greek-style Frank Romero Day amphitheater.
+On Sunday, beauty contestants ride along floats in a downtown parade and the local wineries give away free samples to spectators.